-The Quality of Life threshold of 3.65 percent growth is exceeded during both the weekday and weekend time periods for all areas except for the Santa Rita Hills AVA, which showed that the threshold was not exceeded (Appendix F - Final Traffic Study).
+The Quality of Life threshold of 3.65 percent growth is exceeded during both the weekday and weekend time periods for all areas except for the Santa Rita Hills AVA, which showed that the threshold was not exceeded (Final EIR, Attachment 2, Appendix F - Final Traffic Study).

-Project-related Quality of Life impacts (Impact TRA-2) of future winery facilities in the Inner-Rural Area, including special events, would be less than significant (Class II) with implementation of Mitigation Measures TRA-1 and Mitigation Measure TRA-2.
 Implementation of Mitigation Measure TRA-1 would reduce cumulative traffic quality of life impacts in the Inner-Rural Area since there are fewer eligible 40-acre parcels and premises in the Inner-Rural Area where a potential Tier B winery could be developed.
+Project-related quality of life traffic impacts (Impact TRA-2) of future winery facilities in the Rural Areas (except within the Santa Rita Hills AVA) would be significant and unavoidable (Class I).

-Mitigation: Mitigation measure TRA-1 requires a minimum of 40 acres premises area for Tier B winery applications in order to minimize, cumulative traffic quality of life impacts within the Inner-Rural area (Attachment C - Section 35.42.280.B Table 4-16), as described below.
+Mitigation: Mitigation measure TRA-1 requires a minimum of 40 acres premises area for Tier B winery applications in order to minimize, cumulative traffic quality of life impacts within the Inner-Rural area (Attachment 4 - Section 35.42.280.B Table 4-16), as described below.